PreciselyData/cloudnative-geocoding/docker/geocoding/README.md

 ## Running the Docker image locally
 ### Set up the data
 Place your data into the `/docker/geocoding/spd_files` directory.
-Run the appropriate command below to extract the reference data that the location the application will use at runtime.
+Run the command mentioned below to extract the reference data on the given location `/ggs_data`, that the application will use at runtime.

    - Windows